Longhorn-Developers/UT-Dining/README.md

    pnpm run start --tunnel
    ```

    > Note: Tunneling may have limitations with Supabase connections.
-Using an emulator is recommended for full functionality.
+Using an emulator or development build is recommended for full functionality.

    **Debugging Drizzle with Drizzle Studio**